bytecodealliance/wasmtime/cranelift/docs/testing.rst

 associated function.
 It verifies the concatenated output against all filecheck directives in the test file.
 LLVM's :command:`FileCheck` command has a ``CHECK-LABEL:`` directive to help separate the output from different functions.
-Cretonne's tests don't need this.
+Cranelift's tests don't need this.

 `test cat`
 ----------